Do you want to know the secret to improving your guitar playing?

 It's this: learn more songs.

 There's a major flaw to doing that.
 Our hands get used to playing those same chords in that same pattern, and we stop stretching ourselves.
+As a musician that can really stunt your growth.

-The solution is simple: start learning more songs, and learn them often.
+The solution is simple: learn more songs.

 But I don't have the time to learn new songs